EmanDev/CSS-Zriot-Mod-Uninstaller-v1/README.md

 # Zombie Riot Mod Uninstaller

 A tool that is specifically built for Counter-Strike: Source.
-It is built to remove the Zombie Riot Mod in CS:S Dedicated Server
+It is built to remove the Zombie Riot Mod in CS:S Dedicated Server.

 ## Features